philippkraft/cmf/documentation/tutorial/CmfTutSolver.md

 # Choosing a solver

-cmf uses the FiniteVolumeMethod to set up a wide range of models of water flow through your study area.
-The result of the finite volume method discretization in space is an ordinary differntial equation (ODE) system, that needs to be integrated in time.
+cmf uses the @ref FiniteVolumeMethod to set up a wide range of models of water flow through your study area.
+The result of the finite volume method discretization in space is an ordinary differential equation (ODE) system, that needs to be integrated in time.
 Several solvers are available for this task, each with its own advantages and disadvantages.